Chinese Nùng: Diaspora

 A flag used by the Chinese Nùng diaspora to represent their people.
 Notice the usage of the coat of arms of the Nùng Autonomous Territory in its centre.

-After the Fall of Saigon in 1975, many of the Chinese Nùng fled Vietnam as boat people political refugees to Hong Kong and Malaysia's refugee camps.
-Most were resettled in the US, Canada, France, Australia, and Singapore, among other countries.
+After the Fall of Saigon in 1975 and during the Indochina refugee crisis, many of the Nùng fled Vietnam as boat people political refugees to Hong Kong and Malaysia's refugee camps.
+While some moved to mainland China, many others were resettled in the USA, Canada, France, Australia, and Taiwan, among other countries.